Ansprechperson:

 - Confirmation letter from your university or proof of financial resources

-- approx. 100€ for paying the processing fees (scholarship holders excluded)
+- Approx. 100€ for processing fees (scholarship holders excluded)

 When to arrive